bitmonk8/dosatsu-cpp/Examples/README.md

 ## Integration with Main Project

-These examples are automatically used by the main CppGraphIndex test suite.
+These examples are automatically used by the main Dosatsu test suite.
 The `tests/` directory in the project root uses these examples to verify correct operation during development and CI.

 ## Requirements

 - **C++ Compiler**: clang++ with C++17 support
 - **Python**: 3.7+ with kuzu library
-- **CppGraphIndex**: Built from source (`python please.py build`)
+- **Dosatsu**: Built from source (`python please.py build`)

 ## License

-These examples are part of the CppGraphIndex project and follow the same license terms.
+These examples are part of the Dosatsu project and follow the same license terms.